LaMitaOne/DCCrossrenderer-to-paslibVLC/README.md

 - Fade-out before pause → never happens, instant stop with pop
 - Fade-out only starts after next play
 - Pause/resume/seek problems

 Probably we must render it all self there or something i thought of...

+i came to that idea when i tried to connect dcdsp visuals to paslibvlc, i put that unit here too

 Someone who has more plan of DCCrossrenderer and PasLibVLC maybe could get it done in few minutes :P
 i dont know, but anyway thought i post it here so maybe someone will find it :)